Last updated 4th June, 2025

 The foam will then be installed inside the chimney and rubber caulk will be used again on all sides of the insulation.

-Before hiring a chimney sweep, you should check their credentials, and also check if they are a member of HETAS, APICS, NACS, Sweeps Safe and the Guild of Master Chimney Sweeps.
+Before hiring a chimney sweep, you should check their credentials, and also check if they are a member of HETAS, APICS, NACS, Sweep Safe and the Guild of Master Chimney Sweeps.
 This will ensure that you hire someone with the right qualifications, who is also able to certify their own work and maintain building regulations compliance.

 You should also always check a tradesman’s insurance before hiring them for the job, as they should have public liability insurance for protection against incident and damage, for their own sake and yours.